neos/neos-development-collection/Neos.ContentGraph.PostgreSQLAdapter/ARCHITECTURE.md

      and of actual nodes "unnesting" this array
    - the tree structure as jsonb -> for conserving the depth and ordinality for ordering and tree re-construction in PHP
    - the subtree-tags for lightning fast filtering of hidden nodes (and also other excluded tags)
- - each node write operation that concerns the node tree, will cause a partial update of this table
+ - each node **write operation** that concerns the node tree, will cause a partial update of this table
    - for this operation, a query very similar to the original recursive CTE is used
-   - my assumption: but is then called fewer times (way fewer)
+   - my assumption: but is then called fewer times (way fewer) -> I tested this approach with a view. see this commit: https://github.com/neos/neos-development-collection/commit/5514fd68b5630b14d36c37d6492875d01627608d
+   - I am aware, that the view approach is actually even worse performance than it was before, but I wanted to PoC without implementing partial update of this table (im currently working on that).

 **BUT**: what if Neos is in write-heavy mode?